Pelagicore/qface/docs/annotations.rst

 Annotations
 ***********

-Annotations is a way to add meta information to your interface definition.
+Annotations allow to add meta information to your interface definition.
 It is available to each symbol in the interface.

-Annotations allows an interface author to extend the existing interface with additional meta information, called tags, aka annotations.
+With annotations an interface author can extend the existing interface with additional meta information, called tags, aka annotations.
 One or several annotations can precede a module, ``interface``, ``struct`` or ``enum``.
 They are also allowed before an ``operation``, ``property`` or ``signal``.
 Everywhere where a documentation comment is allowed you can also add annotations.

 An annotation looks like this